Ash-ku-thakur/chat-app/Readme.md

 call next()

 # OutherUser

 get all user exepct loggedinUser with the help of $en method await User.find({_id: {$ne : loggedinUserId}}) ($ne = not equal)

+# CreateMassage with Conversation

+loggedinUser communicate with other users

+create a conversation here if not created before yet

+-----====----- after creating the conversation we have to create a massage (object)

+after creation push the massage to this conversation.massages(Array)

+# ReceveMassage

+loggedinUser sends the massages to the other user that called him /her (recever)

+and find only those one conversation and after find populate those massages that we pushed